 Add To Favorites

-To make an imaginary Treasure Map on the blank side of the bag, draw the area's outer boundaries with Crayola Construction Paper Crayons.
+Provide student groups with recycled grocery bags and Crayola® Scissors.
+Students cut open the bags and plan on using the blank side of the bag to make their imaginary Treasure Map.
+Draw the area's outer boundaries with Crayola Construction Paper Crayons.
 Create a bird's-eye view.
 Include landscape details such as mountains and rivers.
-Invent your own symbols if necessary.
+Create personal symbols for the map if so desired.

 Use a white crayon to make a dotted line to draw a path to the treasure.